 This could remove some of your scales and assist you in feeling less itchy.
 Place Dead Sea or Epsom salts to warm water and soak for 15 minutes.
 Further after bathing apply moisturizer so your skin doesn’t get too dry.

 Oatmeal products have assisted those with dry eczema skin.
 Some say their skin has resulted in less red and itchy areas when they soak in an oatmeal bath or apply a paste to their skin.

 If you are in the Milwaukee area, there is a Psoriasis Clinic if you would like to contact a specialist.
 (Note: All About Our Skin has no connection).
 However if you have been treated here I’d like to hear about it, drop me a comment.

 Wrapping it up

-Declaring a day of awareness has brought this skin disease forth.
+October 29th psoriasis day focuses on awareness for this skin disease.
 The treatment for psoriasis has certainly improved from using feces and urine in earlier times to phototherapy adapted from sunlight today.
-In addition extensive research and clinical trials have certainly helped.
+In addition, extensive research and clinical trials have certainly helped.

 Psoriasis and leprosy are not the same after all.
 This has been determined.
 Most importantly with the years brings education on this skin disease and no reason to shun those with it.